 You can mix SHMEM and MPI message passing in the same program.
 The application must be linked with both the SHMEM and MPI libraries.
-Start with an MPI program that calls MPI\Init and MPI\Finalize.
+Start with an MPI program that calls MPI_Init and MPI_Finalize.

-When you add SHMEM calls, the PE numbers are equal to the MPI rank numbers in MPI\COMM\WORLD.
-Do not call start\pes() in a mixed MPI and SHMEM program.
+When you add SHMEM calls, the PE numbers are equal to the MPI rank numbers in MPI_COMM_WORLD.
+Do not call start_pes() in a mixed MPI and SHMEM program.

-When running the application across a cluster, some MPI processes may not be able to communicate with certain other MPI processes when using SHMEM functions.
-You can use the shmem\pe\accessible and shmem\addr\accessible functions to determine whether a SHMEM call can be used to access data residing in another MPI process.
-Because the SHMEM model functions only with respect to MPI\COMM\WORLD, these functions cannot be used to exchange data between MPI processes that are connected via MPI intercommunicators returned from MPI remote memory access (RMA) spawn related functions.
+When running the application across a cluster and using SHMEM functions, some MPI processes might not be able to communicate with certain other MPI processes.
+You can use the shmem_pe_accessible and shmem_addr_accessible functions to determine whether a SHMEM call can be used to access data residing in another MPI process.
+Because the SHMEM model functions only with respect to MPI_COMM_WORLD, these functions cannot be used to exchange data between MPI processes that are connected via MPI intercommunicators returned from MPI remote memory access (RMA) spawn-related functions.